linode/docs/docs/guides/kubernetes/migrating-from-google-cloud-run-functions-to-knative/index.md

     -   Imports standard Go packages for handling HTTP requests, strings, and output.
     -   Imports the `fuzz_emoji` package, which contains the core emoji-matching logic.
     -   The `Handle()` function takes a context (unused), a response, and a request.
-    -   Extract the emoji descriptions from the query parameters of the URL.
+    -   Extracts the emoji descriptions from the query parameters of the URL.
 The function expects the descriptions to be a single comma-separated string, which it splits to get a list called `descriptions`.
     -   Calls `NewFuzzEmoji` to instantiate a `FuzzEmoji` object.
     -   Calls the `getEmojis()` method, passing the list of `descriptions` that were extracted.
     -   Iterates over the result map, printing the items to the response object.